 Although there are no mandatory awards for postgraduate students (such as the undergraduate tuition fee loan), there is a large variety of sources of funding for postgraduate study in the form of studentships, scholarships, bursaries, grants and loans.
-Prospective postgraduate students should see the list of sources below, as well as our page about Professional & Career Development Loans.
+Prospective postgraduate students should see the list of sources below, as well as our page on available loans.

 Students coming from outside the United Kingdom to study at City should also see our page on funding opportunities for international students.

 City, University of London is delighted to be a participating institution in the Santander Scholarship Scheme, earmarked for postgraduate masters students.
 There are two scholarships available in 2016/17 worth £5,000 each towards tuition fees.
 Find out more about this scholarship.